 \subsection{Volumetric representations in motion planning}

 Beyond ergodic control, volumetric representations are essential in many other areas of motion planning.
 In manipulation, task performance depends on the geometry of tools and end-effectors, including their contact surfaces, orientations, and compliance~\cite{cutkosky_grasp_1989, mahler_dex-net_2017}.
 In autonomous information gathering, the sensor’s field of view, which varies with altitude and attitude and is often anisotropic, affects what can be observed and what information is collected~\cite{galceran_survey_2013, bouman_adaptive_2022}.
 In structural inspection and environmental monitoring, feasible coverage is constrained by visibility and viewing geometry~\cite{englot_sampling-based_2012, hasan_oceanic_2024}.
 In agriculture and surface disinfection, coverage quality depends on per-pass width and per-area intensity, linking robot speed and altitude directly to task performance~\cite{martin_effect_2019}.
-These examples highlight the need for volumetric reasoning in ergodic control, inspiring our work toward a general formulation beyond existing specialized methods.
+These examples highlight the need for volumetric reasoning in ergodic control.